Investing term

 NAV — the fair value of one fund share, computed from the underlying holdings.

-Net asset value (NAV) is the fair, per-share value of a fund, calculated from the market value of everything it holds minus its liabilities, divided by shares outstanding.
-Mutual funds transact exactly at NAV once a day; ETFs trade near it all day thanks to the creation/redemption mechanism.
-It's the anchor that tells you what a fund share is actually worth.
+Net asset value (NAV) is the fair, per-share value of a fund, calculated from the market value of everything it holds, minus its liabilities, divided by the number of shares outstanding.
+It's the honest anchor that says what one share is actually worth, stripped of any short-term trading quirks.

 For example